Frequently Asked Questions

 Can coursework completed in a Master’s degree program be counted toward the doctoral degree at UT Southwestern?

-No, but it is possible to request permission to substitute another course, or research/internship activity, for a course already taken.
+No, but it is possible to request permission to substitute another course, or research or internship activity, for a course already taken.

 Do you offer a Master’s degree program?